-To help correct this alarming fact we have started The Thankful Plan.
+To help correct this alarming fact we started The Thankful Plan. way back in 2016.

 The Thankful Plan is designed to help us rewire our brain so we can start to see the positives in our lives.